ON-IT/Visma.net-SQL-Import/README.md

 Convert from **any** ERP system that uses **SQL Server** using the Visma.net SQL Import from ON IT AS.

+See the bottom of this page for contact information.

 ## Currently supported

  * Customers